Eriana Blanco Sizzles In Tiny White Bikini In New Instagram Picture

 “10 all the way.
 Such true and raw beauty,” declared a fourth social media user.

 The stunner also posted another selfie to her Instagram page yesterday, although the update has since been deleted for unknown reasons.
-She rocked a sexy outfit that included an orange crop top with a tight fit and a high neckline, and a tiny black thong.
+She rocked a sexy outfit that included an orange crop top with a tight fit and a high neckline, along with a tiny black thong.
 Her curvy figure was on full show, and her bare booty was visible.
 She posed in a bathroom and took the selfie as she gazed at her phone screen.